davydovanton/davydovanton.github.io/_posts/2015-11-01-write-simple-lisp-on-ruby-part-1.md

 end
 {% endhighlight %}

 We did it!
-Let's start make `eval` method.
+Let's start to make `eval` method.

 ## Eval method
-As I said earlier, our interpreter consist of two parts: parser and `eval` function.
+As I said earlier, our interpreter consists of two parts: a parser and `eval` function.

 The `eval` function will take two arguments: an expression, `exp`, that we want to evaluate, and an environment, `env`, in which to evaluate it.
 An environment is a mapping from variable names to their values.
 By default, eval will use a instance value that includes the names for a bunch of standard things.